 The Neato Botvac D6 is also an impressive device with several conveniences.
 The app is easy to use and allows you to both control and monitor the vacuum.
 You can also use the built-in Wi-Fi to control the unit using Amazon Alexa or Google Assistant.
 This vacuum also maps your home, which allows it to clean your floors in an orderly fashion rather than running around randomly.
 You can use the virtual walls within the app to prevent the device from going into specific areas of your home.

 Price (lowest to highest)

 Price is going to be a factor for any purchase you make.
-Just keep in mind that the most economical options tend not to have as many conveniences as the more costly ones.
+Remember that the most economical options tend not to have as many conveniences as the more costly ones.
 If you're simply looking for a budget option, then here are some choices to consider.

 The iLife V3s Pro is the least expensive unit on this list by far.
 It does a great job of cleaning hard floors and low-pile carpets without the help of any Wi-Fi functionality.
 You won't be able to control it using an app or a smart home assistant, but it does come with a remote.

 Ecovacs Deebot N79S is a popular choice for many consumers.
-It only costs $250, but it can still be controlled using an app or smart home assistants.
+It's inexpensive, but it can still be controlled using an app or smart home assistants.
 It might not have the ability to map your home, but it provides excellent cleaning for the areas it hits.